The Persistent Thermal Anomalies in Rocky Worlds: Introduction

+However, no thermal deficit has been detected on rocky exoplanets orbiting M dwarfs (``M-Earths'').
+Despite extensive searches since JWST's commissioning, conclusive evidence for an M-Earth atmosphere remains elusive \citep[e.g.,][]{kreidberg_first_2025}.
+Recent JWST thermal phase curve results suggested that TRAPPIST-1 b is likely to be a bare rock \citep{greene_thermal_2023, gillon_first_2025, ducrot_combined_2025}.
+At the same time, the dayside brightness temperature ($\tday$) of TRAPPIST-1 c is still consistent with a tenuous atmosphere \citep{zieba_no_2023, gillon_first_2025}.
+The JWST Hot Rocks Survey (GO 3730, PI: Diamond-Lowe), which targeted nine highly irradiated rocky exoplanets, has not yet found a planet with an atmosphere \citep{august_hot_2025, valdes_hot_2025, fortune_hot_2025, allen_hot_2025}.
+The JWST-HST joint Rocky Worlds Director's Discretionary Time (DDT) Program will spend 500 hours searching for evidence for M-Earth atmospheres.
+GJ 3929 b, one of the Rocky Worlds DDT targets, was observed by JWST during secondary eclipse \citep{xue_jwst_2025}.
+The authors reported a $\tday$ within the error of $\tdaymax$, implying that the planet is a dark bare rock.

-While no such thermal deficit has been detected for M-Earths, some M-Earths have been found to exhibit intriguing \textit{thermal excess}: their measured dayside brightness temperatures are marginally hotter than the theoretically maximum temperatures predicted under the assumption that stellar irradiation is the only energy source.
-If the observed thermal excess is indeed astrophysical but not due to instrumental effects, it implies that rocky exoplanets have internal heat sources capable of generating strong, remotely detectable surface heat flux.
+Intriguingly, some M-Earths have been found to exhibit \textit{thermal excess}: their measured $\tday$ values are marginally hotter than $\tdaymax$ predicted under the assumption that stellar irradiation is the only energy source.
+The observed thermal excess, if indeed astrophysical, implies that these rocky exoplanets may have internal heat sources capable of generating strong, remotely detectable surface heat flux.
 Among M-Earths observed to date, TOI-1468 b has the largest thermal excess \citep{valdes_hot_2025}, while LHS 1140 c \citep{fortune_hot_2025}, GJ 3929 b \citep{xue_jwst_2025}, and TOI-1685 b \citep{luque_dark_2025} also have $\tday$ marginally hotter than $\tdaymax$.
 Recently, \cite{coy_population-level_2025} identified a positive correlation between the dayside emission temperatures of M-Earths and their irradiation received from host stars, implying that the most irradiated M-Earths also have the strongest internal heating.

 Several planetary interior mechanisms can potentially explain the observed thermal excess, namely (i) residual heat from formation that is retained by atmospheres, (ii) tidal heating, and (iii) induction heating.
 Below, we introduce each mechanism separately.